lit/lit-element/README.md

 $ polymer serve --npm --module-resolution=node
 ```

-You can add `"npm": true` and `"moduleResultion": "node"` to your polymer.json
+You can add `"npm": true` and `"moduleResolution": "node"` to your polymer.json
 file so you can leave off the flags.

 Other tools are starting to support this transformation too, like unpkg.com with